hassonor/devops-knowledge/AWS/path-to-solutions-architect-associate/EC2/EC2_OVERVIEW.md

    fixed requirements.
 4. **Dedicated**: A physical EC2 server dedicated for your use.
 Great if you have server-bound licenses to reuse or compliance requirements.

+### Exam Tips - AWS CLI Exam Tips

+* **Least Privilege**: Always give your users the **minimum amount** of access required to do their job.
+* **Use Groups**: **Create IAM groups** and assign your users to groups.
+Groups permissions are assigned using IAM policy documents.
+Your users will **automatically inherit** the permissions of the group.

+### Exam Tips - AWS CLI

+1. **Secret Access Key**: You will only see this once! if you lose it, you can delete the access key ID and secret access key and regenerate them.
+You will need to run **aws configure** again.
+2. **Don't Share Key Pairs**: Each developer should have their own access key ID and secret access key.
+Just like passwords, they should not be shared.
+3. **Supports Linux, Windows, macOS**: You can install the CLI on your Mac, Linux, or Windows PC.
+You can also use it on EC2 instances.